WAJDA9/WAJDA9/README.md

 - 👋 Hi, I’m @WAJDA9
-- 👀 I’m interested in mobile dev/graphic design/data science
+- 👀 I’m a software engineering student
-- 🌱 I’m currently learning Mobile developement
+- 🌱 I'm a flutter mobile developer with an interest in data science
 - 📫 How to reach me at wajdizakhama9@gmail.com

 <!---